The best value plays in your DraftKings lineup for Week 15 of the NFL season

+- If you've already been eliminated from your season-long league, daily fantasy games are a great way to ensure you can still play along at home through the final weeks of the season.

-Doug Martin, Dede Westbrook, and Vernon Davis are all good bets to outplay their value in DraftKings.
+- This week, Doug Martin and Dede Westbrook both look like solid picks to outplay their value in DraftKings.

 Thankfully, for those who failed to make the fantasy postseason this year, daily fantasy games offer the opportunity to get our fantasy fix even if our team fell short in our league.